mongodb/docs/source/includes/fact-azure-kms-prereqs.rst

 - For restricted access to defined IP ranges, :azure:`allow access
   </key-vault/general/network-security>`
   from :ref:`Atlas IP addresses <atlas-add-inbound-ips>` and the public IP addresses of your cluster nodes.

-Ensure |service| can communicate with your key vault.
+  - Ensure |service| can communicate with your key vault.
 To avoid connectivity interruptions, update your configuration whenever node IP addresses :ref:`change
     <faq-public-ip-changes>`.
+For example, you might need to update
+    your :ref:`inbound access rules <atlas-add-inbound-ips>`.

   - If you restrict access to the key vault, you create more complexity when IP addresses change.
 For example, when you create